rolling-scopes-school/tasks/devops/modules/2_cluster-configuration/task_3.md

 1. **Choose Deployment Method**

    - Get familiar with [k3s](https://k3s.io/).
-   - Use AWS EC2 instances from the Free Tier to avoid additional expenses.
+   - Use AWS EC2 instances from the [AWS Free Tier](https://aws.amazon.com/free/) to avoid additional expenses.
 2. **Create or Extend Terraform Code**

    - Create or extend Terraform code to manage AWS resources required for the cluster creation.